Existence of God: Debate about how theism should be argued

-Some Christians note that the Christian faith teaches "salvation is by faith", and that faith is reliance upon the faithfulness of God.
+Protestant Christians note that the Christian faith teaches "salvation is by faith", and that faith is reliance upon the faithfulness of God.
 The most extreme example of this position is called fideism, which holds that faith is simply the will to believe, and argues that if God's existence were rationally demonstrable, faith in its existence would become superfluous.
 Søren Kierkegaard argued that objective knowledge, such as 1+1=2, is unimportant to existence.
 If God could rationally be proven, his existence would be unimportant to humans.
 It is because God cannot rationally be proven that his existence is important to us.
 In The Justification of Knowledge, the Calvinist theologian Robert L. Reymond argues that believers should not attempt to prove the existence of God.
 Since he believes all such proofs are fundamentally unsound, believers should not place their confidence in them, much less resort to them in discussions with non-believers; rather, they should accept the content of revelation by faith.
 Reymond's position is similar to that of his mentor Gordon Clark, which holds that all worldviews are based on certain unprovable first premises (or, axioms), and therefore are ultimately unprovable.
 The Christian theist therefore must simply choose to start with Christianity rather than anything else, by a "leap of faith".
 This position is also sometimes called presuppositional apologetics, but should not be confused with the Van Tillian variety.

 Atheism

-The atheistic conclusion is that the arguments and evidence both indicate there is insufficient reason to believe that any gods exist, and that personal subjective religious experiences say something about the human experience rather than the nature of reality itself; therefore, one has no reason to believe that a god exists.
+In the philosophy of religion, atheism is standardly defined as the metaphysical claim that God does not exist.
+In 1972, Antony Flew proposed defining atheism as the psychological state of lacking any belief in God.
+However, Flew's definition is usually rejected, due to the need for a name for the direct opposite proposition to theism, the metaphysical claim that God does exist.

 Positive atheism

-Positive atheism (also called "strong atheism" and "hard atheism") is a form of atheism that asserts that no deities exist.
+Positive atheism (also called "strong atheism" and "hard atheism") is a proposed form of atheism that asserts that no deities exist.
 The strong atheist explicitly asserts the non-existence of gods.

 Negative atheism

-Negative atheism (also called "weak atheism" and "soft atheism") is any type of atheism other than positive, wherein a person does not believe in the existence of any deities, but does not explicitly assert there to be none.
+Negative atheism (also called "weak atheism" and "soft atheism") is a proposed form of atheism other than positive, wherein a person does not believe in the existence of any deities, but does not explicitly assert there to be none.